The library makes a list of databases that contain journal articles about journalism. You can find that via this link

 The EBSCO humanities databases

 EBSCO provides lots of databases that can be combined together to make more powerful searches.
-Some examples of the sub databases that might interest you are Communication and Mass Media Complete and Academic Search Complete.
+Some examples of the sub databases that might interest you are Communication Source and Academic Search Complete.
 You can combine these databases (and more) together via the EBSCOHost link or by clicking more databases from an EBSCO search page (See below)

 Informit is an Australian database providor, that like Ebsco makes sub databases that can be combined to make powerful searches.
 If you want to select from the complete list choose Informit Complete, or dive into their Humanities and Social Sciences collection or APA-FT and then add databases with the change databases link (See below).